Philippines’ BoP position swings to deficit in 2025 - BusinessWorld Online

 This was narrower than the central bank’s projection of a $6.2-billion gap or -1.3% of the country’s gross domestic product (GDP).

-In December alone, the BoP deficit narrowed year on year to $827 million from $1.508 billion.
+In December alone, the BoP deficit narrowed year on year to $827 million from a $1.508-billion gap.

 However, it widened from the $225-million shortfall recorded in November.